create3000/x_ite/docs/reference/ECMAScript-Object-and-Function-Definitions.md

 ## Math Object

 The Math object is unique in ECMAScript in that there is exactly one globally available instance of the object, named Math.
-Properties can be accessed using the syntax Math.&lt;property-name&gt;.
-Methods can be invoked using the syntax Math.&lt;function-name&gt; ( &lt;argument-list&gt; ).
+Properties can be accessed using the syntax Math.\<property-name\>.
+Methods can be invoked using the syntax Math.\<function-name\> ( \<argument-list\> ).

 ### Instance Creation Method\(s\)